jkanimea/DoughnutMaster/replit.md

 DonutMaster Pro is a full-stack bakery management and e-commerce platform for selling donuts, pastries, and buns.
 The system supports customer ordering with date-based product availability, shopping cart functionality, checkout with payment processing, customer dashboards, and an admin panel for inventory and availability management.

-The application follows a monorepo structure with a React frontend, Express backend, and PostgreSQL database using Drizzle ORM.
+The application follows a monorepo structure with a React frontend, Express backend, and PostgreSQL database using Prisma ORM with a clean layered architecture.

 ## User Preferences